cloudinary/cloudinary-react/README.md

 ## Setup

 In order to properly use this library you have to provide it with a few configuration parameters.
-All configuration parameters can be applied directly to the element or usign a CloudinaryContext element.
+All configuration parameters can be applied directly to the element or using a CloudinaryContext element.

 ```